 There are also a number of other features which may make this your preferred choice:

 There is no denying that for many people, automatics are much easier and simpler to drive than more traditional manual cars.

-The driver only needs to worry about whether they are going forward, backward or parking, and the car does the rest of the work.
+The driver only needs to worry about whether they are going forward, backwards or parking, and the car does the rest of the work.

-This reduces the worry of stalling, constantly changing gear when stopping and starting in traffic, hill starts and a number of other concerns which can come with being in charge of the gears.
+This reduces the worry of stalling, constantly changing gears when stopping and starting in traffic, hill starts and a number of other concerns that can come with being in charge of the gears.